artus-analysis/Sherivf/README.md

 * `xfit.py heracms` to fit the combined HERA and CMS data

 The output are the fitted PDFs `pdf_?.root` at three scales: Q^2=1.9, Q^2=10.0 and Q=91.2 GeV.
+For debugging, have a look at the individual job log files as described in the *Batch mode* section for `sherivf.py`.

 The precise HERA data are the basis for PDF determination.
 With the inclusion of CMS data, i.e. for the comparison between the results from